 Learn what business optimization is and key techniques for your business to adopt for improved efficiency.

-Business optimization works when there is buy-in from leadership and executives to apply strategic changes to improve.
-Typically, this process requires internal or external consultants to audit the organization and deliver expert recommendations on improving the current processes, tools, and more.
-An expert opinion is able to recognize which parts of the business are a priority, and which parts can be improved quickly (“low-hanging fruit”).
+Business optimization works when there is support from leadership to apply strategic changes in an effort to improve.
+Typically, this process requires either an internal team, such as a business analytics team, or external consultants to audit a company and deliver expert recommendations on improving the current processes, tools, and more.
+An expert opinion is able to recognize which parts of the business are a priority and which parts can be improved quickly.

 Then, the organization sets out to execute those recommendations, usually in a step-by-step fashion.
 Leaders may hire an organizational change management expert to help facilitate the process or empower internal leaders to participate in the transformation.